Guide to Ancestry and Family Tree Records

 Also, consider using the Kansas Genealogical Society and Online Library at: http://www.kgs-genlibrary.com/.

-Finally, these three popular websites provide a tremendous amount of state-specific details to those in search of details for Kansas genealogy projects.
+Finally, these popular websites provide a tremendous amount of state-specific details to those in search of details for Kansas genealogy projects.